ounnoughikarim/CSV_TO_DB_PY/README.md

 # Project

-Convert CSV file or folder of CSV to DB with table filled with the CSV data
+Convert CSV file or folder of CSV to DB with table filled with the CSV data.
+For now, you can only do it for PostGres databases.

 # Prerequisites